What can I expect at Beeches Infant School if my child has special needs?

 Autism West Midlands are a service that support families whose child has a diagnosis of Autism you can contact them at email@example.com.

-For Information about Birmingham Local Authority Local Offer can be found at www.mycareinbirmingham.org.uk/click here!
+Information about the Birmingham Local Authority Local Offer can be found at http://www.birmingham.gov.uk/localoffer/click here!

 Our school governor responsible for Special Educational Needs and Disability is Mrs Venessa Gay.
 She meets regularly with Mrs Hesman and shares a report with governors about how children with special education needs are being supported in school